syncfusion-content/maui-docs/MAUI/TreeView/overview.md

 ---
 layout: post
-title: About .NET MAUI TreeView control | Syncfusion
+title: About .NET MAUI TreeView Control | Syncfusion
-description: Learn here all about introduction of Syncfusion .NET MAUI TreeView (SfTreeView) control, its elements and more.
+description: Learn here all about introduction of the Syncfusion .NET MAUI TreeView (SfTreeView) control, its elements and more.
 platform: MAUI
 control: TreeView
 documentation: ug